locborgtus/mic/course/2_c/3_conditional.md

 1. On a piece of paper, draw a 2x2 table
 2. Label this as `OR`.
 3. Label the row and column with true and false.
 4. Fill out each table box when you perform the OR test.
 Think of real life examples to help you.
+  * Example: Best Buy has a discount.
+There are 2 terms.
+The sale is on Saturday OR the sale is after 2:00 PM.
+Use those 2 terms as your row and column.
+Think of different days and times you go to the store, will you get the discount?
-You can also use the computer to figure it out. `if (true || false) { ... }`.
+  * You can also use the computer to figure it out. `if (true || false) { ... }`.
 5. Repeat with `AND`.

+**Homework:**

+1. Change your coin counter program so that the user must input valid numbers.
+2. Quit the program if numbers are not valid.
+3. Hint: initialize the coins to -1.